fitthejob/cx-demo/README.md

 ### 1. Start with the bootstrap guide

 The first critical document is [connect-pbx/docs/DEPLOY-00-bootstrapping-guide.md](connect-pbx/docs/DEPLOY-00-bootstrapping-guide.md).
-It covers the one-time creation of the Terraform remote state backend, DynamoDB locking, KMS encryption, and GitHub OIDC roles.
+It covers the one-time creation of the Terraform remote state backend, S3 lockfile-based state locking, KMS encryption, and GitHub OIDC roles.

 ### 2. Review the runbook index